dwarry/sactest/README.md

 * load_test_data.py

-  PySpark job that loads data from a file in HDFS and saves it to Hive using the Hive Warehouse Connector
+  PySpark job that loads data from a file in HDFS into a DataFrame and saves it to Hive using the Hive Warehouse Connector

 * submit_load_test_data.sh